kisom/kyleisom.net/source/_posts/2013-12-14-on-hardware-rngs.markdown

 1. The first thing that causes me concern: FreeBSD did this in September -- and people are just now noticing this?

-2. If your article says FreeBSD will no longer use hardware RNGs, I'm probably going to write you off as security illiterate.
+2. If your article says FreeBSD will no longer use hardware RNGs, it's probably a sign you should do more careful fact-checking.
 FreeBSD is not using the hardware RNGs *directly*.
 As you shouldn't.
 More on that later.
 So many places are spewing, for lack of a better word, copious volumes of bullshit and outright falsehoods on the subject.
-If you don't know what you're talking about, don't talk as if you do -- particularly in regards to security.
+If you don't know what you're talking about, please don't talk as if you do -- particularly in regards to security.
+It's a dangerous thing to do.

 Full disclaimer: I don't care for, nor do I use FreeBSD.
 My stance hasn't changed with this news.